lakesareadesign/multi.pass/content/themes_genesis/academy-pro/README.txt

 * Update customizer text for video embeds.

 = 1.0.4 =
-* Fix grid displaing on tag archives when not enabled.
+* Fix grid displaying on tag archives when not enabled.

 = 1.0.5 =
 * Update placeholder text CSS.